Ketryx Documentation

 3.7.
 Activity 7: Anomalies

 Non-critical Anomalies can be deferred by setting a Rationale for deferring resolution.
-Such deferrals and their rationale are approved collectively by the relevant approval groups of the Unresolved anomalies release document (see Activity 9 Release approval).
+Such deferrals and their rationale are approved collectively by the relevant approval steps of the Unresolved anomalies release document (see Activity 10 Release approval).

 If critical Anomalies are found, they are fixed by code or configuration changes, resulting in a new Release Candidate.
 Quality Managers decide which tests need to be re-executed due to such changes.
 Activities 1 through 5 in this manual are re-executed as necessary.